- Contact Us

 Motorists are encountering more distractions than ever before in this digital age.
 In fact, distracted driving has become the most common cause of traffic-related accidents in the United States in recent years.
 According to the National Highway Traffic Safety Administration’s data, 2,841 people died, and roughly 400,000 people were injured in accidents involving a distracted driver in a single recent year.

 Suppose you’ve been injured in an accident due to distracted driving in Wilmington.
-In that case, you may be entitled to compensation to cover the cost of medical expenses, lost earnings, pain and suffering, and more.
-At Poisson, Poisson & Bower, PLLC, we have the knowledge and resources to investigate the accident, determine liability, and negotiate for a fair settlement on your behalf.
+In that case, you may be entitled to compensation to cover the cost of medical expenses, lost earnings, pain, and suffering, and more.
+Our Wilmington car accident attorneys at Poisson, Poisson & Bower, PLLC, have the knowledge and resources to investigate the accident, determine liability, and negotiate a fair settlement on your behalf.

 Contact us today for a free case review.
 We’re ready to get to work for you.